 Rendang is a Malaysian meat dish that's slow-cooked in coconut milk.
 Zang Toi makes his with chicken thighs flavored with an intensely fragrant ginger-chile paste; it can also be made with beef, shrimp or vegetables.

 The rendang can be refrigerated for 2 days.
 Rewarm before serving.
-Serve With Steamed jasmine rice and sautéed green beans.